hexojs/hexo/README.md

 - See the [plugin list](https://hexo.io/plugins/) and the [theme list](https://hexo.io/themes/) on wiki
 - Follow [@hexojs](https://twitter.com/hexojs) for latest news

+## Contributing

+We welcome you to join the development of Hexo.
+Please see [contributing document](https://hexo.io/docs/contributing). 🤗

+Also, we welcome PR or issue to [official-plugins](https://github.com/hexojs).

 ## License

 MIT